Lecture 14 Foldl

 Recall: Tail Recursion

-Recursion normally performs its work by combining an element with the result of the recursive call.
+Recursion normally performs its work by combining an value with the result of the recursive call.

-Tail recursion performs its work by combining an element with an accumulator.
+Tail recursion performs its work by combining a value with an accumulator.

 Example: sum